angelonic95/anikolab.FlowUI/README.md

 # Requirements

 - A C# project with a Custom API
+- Required input parameters for the FlowUI library: recordId, entityName, actionType
 - A ribbon file where the JavaScript library will be included

 # Integration Steps